Overseas Nurses Registration Guidelines

 You can apply to be on the nurses or midwives parts of the register, as long as you meet our standards.
 If you’ve trained as a general nurse, you should apply for registration with NMC as an adult nurse.
 If you want to register on more than one part of the register or field of practice, you should apply for each part/field at the same time.
 Once you’re registered, you can work in the National Health Service (NHS) or private health care.

-You need to have successfully completed at least 10 years of school education before starting your post-secondary education nursing or midwifery training programme, which lead to registration.
-This must be at least a three year full time programme.
+You need to have successfully completed at least 10 years of school education before starting your post-secondary education nursing or midwifery training program, which leads to registration.
+This must be at least a three-year full-time program.

 English language requirements:

 When you apply to register with the NMC they need whether to know you can communicate effectively in English.
 Communication is defined as speaking, reading, listening, and writing.
 You must demonstrate competence in these four skills.
 Detailed guidance is given below.

 Nurses who have completed an IELTS academic examination must provide an IELTS certificate that confirms: